rudderlabs/rudder-sdk-android/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.rudderstack.android.sdk/core.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.rudderstack.android.sdk%22%20AND%20a:%22core%22)

-# What is RudderStack?

-[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

-More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

-## RudderStack Android SDK
+# RudderStack Android SDK

-The RudderStack Android SDK allows you to track event data from your Android apps.
-After integrating this SDK, you will also be able to send the event data to your preferred destinations such as Google Analytics, Amplitude, and more.
+RudderStack's Android SDK lets you track event data from your Android app.
+After integrating the SDK, you will be able to send the event data to your preferred destination/s such as Google Analytics, Amplitude, and more.

+For detailed documentation on the Android SDK, click [**here**](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk).

+## About RudderStack

+[**RudderStack**](https://rudderstack.com/) is a **customer data platform for developers**.
+Our tooling makes it easy to deploy pipelines that collect customer data from every app, website and SaaS platform, then activate it in your warehouse and business tools.

+More information on RudderStack can be found [**here**](https://github.com/rudderlabs/rudder-server).

-## Getting Started with the RudderStack Android SDK
+## Getting started with the Android SDK

-1. Add these lines to your project level `build.gradle` file
+1. Add these lines to your project level `build.gradle` file:

 ```
 buildscript {
     repositories {